WillChing01/Pingu/README.md

 # Executable

 ### Github releases
-Check out [releases](https://github.com/WillChing01/Chess_3/releases/) to download the .exe for master branch.
+Check out [releases](https://github.com/WillChing01/Pingu/releases/) to download the .exe for master branch.

 ### Compile with cmake

 __Requires cmake, g++ and mingw__

-Clone the repository, go to ```/Chess_3``` directory and run these terminal commands:
+Clone the repository, go to ```/Pingu``` directory and run these terminal commands:

 ```
 mkdir build
 cmake -S . -B build -G "MinGW Makefiles" -DCMAKE_BUILD_TYPE=Release
-cmake --build build --target Chess_3 --config Release --
+cmake --build build --target Pingu --config Release --
 ```

 Alternatively, you can skip downloading mingw and replace "MinGW Makefiles" with another generator that you already have.